The Future Looks Bright

 - A person may be allowed to transfer in to IEC if they have taken 1 year of another approved Apprenticeship program in the most recent school year and has been working for an Electrical Contractor.
 Must apply with transcripts and pay processing fee.

-- A person may possibly be allowed to transfer in to IEC and take a Skip Test if they have taken 1 year of another approved Apprenticeship program and missed 1 school year or less but has been working for an Electrical Contractor.
+- A person may possibly be allowed to transfer in to IEC and take a Challenge Exam if they have taken 1 year of another approved Apprenticeship program and missed 1 school year or less but has been working for an Electrical Contractor.
 Must apply and pay processing fee [No additional cost for exam]

-- Any person wishing to enroll into IEC Chesapeake who has not attended an Apprenticeship program in over 24 months must apply, interview, and take the current Final Exam for the last year they attended. (ex: if he/she completed year 2 in 2011 and wish to return, he/she must take the most recent year 2 Final Exam that was given to a class) [Additional Cost of $100]
+- Any person wishing to enroll into IEC Chesapeake who has not attended an Apprenticeship program in over 24 months must apply, interview, and take the Challenge Exam for the last year they attended.
+[Additional Cost of $100]

 On-The-Job Learning (OJL) Hours